qcif-training/intro_nlp_lmm_v1.0/episodes/05-transformers.md

 ### Activity

-Teamwork: Let’s move the following text boxes toward their right places in the ANN architecture and add the correct label to each one:

-When we talk about ANNs, we also consider their parameters.
+Teamwork: When we talk about ANNs, we also consider their parameters.
 But what are the parameters?
 Draw a small neural network with 3 following layers: x1

 - Input Layer: 3 neurons
 - Hidden Layer: 4 neurons